IBM/EMSVM/README.md

 - FIPS node not allowed in the host

 **Other information**
-If you have more than one quad core Ethernet card in the system the VM will get the one with lowest PCI address.
+If you have more than one quad port Ethernet card in the system the VM will get the one with lowest PCI address.
 Have that in mind for setting the host IPs.

-If your host IPs are not on a quad core card, the card it would never be passed to the VM
+If your host IPs are not on a quad port card, the card it would never be passed to the VM.

 In this host: